All About the ACT Scores

 Intriguingly, the scaling pattern for a sub-score differs from that for the entire subject test itself of which it is a component.
 This means that adding all the sub-scores of a subject does not automatically give you the subject test's scaled score.
 It is for this very reason that it is impossible to score a practice test at home with perfect precision.
 Instead, you have to remain satisfied, at best, with a close approximation.

 It is your scaled subject scores and scaled sub-scores that your test report will show.
 While it is the former that colleges mostly take cognizance of, the scaled sub-scores are indicative of individual strengths and weaknesses.
 An awareness of this is especially helpful if you later choose to take a re-test.
 The optional Writing Test is scored on a range of 1-6.
 Two trained graders rate your essay for a final sub-score between 2 and 12.
 This sub-score is joined to the English score on a 1-36 scale to constitute a Combined English/Writing Score which is mentioned separately in the report.

 We next come to the Composite Score, which ranges from 1-36, and is the average of the four test (scaled) scores.
 In the event of a fractional score, this average is rounded to the nearest whole number.

-The Composite Score appears at the bottom of the ACT test scores report, and is actually 'the real thing' --- the score you will tell others when they ask you how you have done in ACT.
+The Composite Score appears at the bottom of the report, and is actually 'the real thing' --- the score will tell others how you have done in ACT.

-While, as has been mentioned above, the maximum Composite Score is a 36, the average is a 21.
+While, as has been mentioned above, the maximum Composite Score is 36, the average is 21.

 The National Ranks

-The ACT test scores report is sent directly to up to six colleges of your choice.
-However, should it so happen that your performance in the ACT has been below your expectations, you have the option of cancelling your score report by calling ACT at any time during working hours until noon on the first Thursday after your test date.
+The report is sent directly to up to six colleges of your choice.
+However, should it so happen that your performance in the ACT has been below your expectations, you have the option of canceling your score report by calling ACT at any time during working hours until noon on the first Thursday after your test date.